Introduction

 The Future of Business Software

-Over the next decade, software will become increasingly autonomous.
+Over the next decade, software will grow more autonomous.

 Businesses will move from: